westpa/westpa/doc/documentation/ext/westpa.westext.hamsm_restarting.rst

       user_functions: westpa_scripts/restart_overrides.py	# Python file defining coordinate processing
       struct_filetype: mdtraj.formats.PDBTrajectoryFile 	# Filetype for output start-structures
       debug: False    # Optional, defaults to False.
 If true, enables debug-mode logging.
+      streaming: True  # Does clustering in a streaming fashion, versus trying to load all coords in memory

 Some sample parameters are provided in the above, but of course should be modified to your specific system.